-The Florida Anthropological Student Association (FASA) is a graduate anthropology club that sponsors a number of social, fund raising, and educational events throughout the year.
-Annual social events include Potlatch, Armadillo Roast, and a book sale and other events during the spring.
+The Florida Anthropological Student Association (FASA) is a graduate anthropology club that sponsors a number of social, fundraising and educational events throughout the year.
+Annual social events include Potlatch, Armadillo Roast and a book sale and other events during the spring.
 FASA provides a setting for students to meet other anthropology students and faculty members in social settings.
 Undergraduate majors are encouraged to participate in FASA activities.
-Check out the FASA website for more info!
+Visit the FASA website for more info!
 Undergraduate students interested in participating in FASA are encouraged to join uFASA, the undergraduate student branch of this organization.

 Graduate Student Advisory Council